ilyes-ced/torrent/READme.md

 - [ ] refactor and improve naming
 - [ ] divide code to more functions for better testing
-- [ ] add connection resets in case of connection errors (using MSCP channels maybe)
+- [x] add connection resets in case of connection errors
 - [x] send piece result to a writer thread with MSCP channels
 - [ ] search for more clients regularly
 - [ ] add documentation